Today we’re lucky enough to be able to quietly ignore most aspects of death — or at least, we have the option to. But is it better that way?

 More people are starting to learn how to deal with death.
 How to understand and be more comfortable with what’s going when you’re in the throes of it.
 More people are starting to learn the true value of ceremony and ritual in helping us through these times.

-Click here to read how KORU is working through the COVID-19 Pandemic
+Click here to read how KORU is operating through the COVID-19 Pandemic

 “Open Door” photo courtesy of Arno Smit through Unsplash Photos